signal deck // adaptive soundtrack

 1. 1986dial-up bbs foundations

-Before web apps and cloud APIs, communities traded code over modems.
+Before web apps or cloud APIs, communities shared code over dial-up modems.

 # modem-era connection ritual